Naproxcinod

 Naproxcinod (nitronaproxen) is a nonsteroidal anti-inflammatory drug (NSAID) developed by the French pharmaceutical company NicOx.
 It is a derivative of naproxen with a nitroxybutyl ester to allow it to also act as a nitric oxide (NO) donor.
 This second mechanism of action makes naproxcinod the first in a new class of drugs, the cyclooxygenase inhibiting nitric oxide donators (CINODs), that are hoped to produce similar analgesic efficacy to traditional NSAIDs, but with less gastrointestinal and cardiovascular side effects.

-In December 2006, Scientific American distinguished naproxcinod as one of the ten most promising treatments for the world's biggest health threats; however, in 2010 the U.S. Food and Drug Administration determined that further clinical trials would be needed to obtain approval.
+In December 2006, Scientific American distinguished naproxcinod as one of the ten most promising treatments for the world's biggest health threats.
+However, in 2010 the U.S. Food and Drug Administration determined that further clinical trials would be needed to obtain approval.

 Current situation in pain treatment

-Many people are currently relying on traditional NSAIDs and COX-2 inhibitors (for example celecoxib) to treat chronic pain and inflammation.
+There are people who are currently relying on traditional NSAIDs and COX-2 inhibitors (for example celecoxib) to treat chronic pain and inflammation.
 COX-2 inhibitors have been associated with an increased risk of serious cardiovascular events such as strokes or heart attacks.
-Therefore, there is an unmet need for safer medications.
+Therefore, there is a need for safer medications.
 This need is particularly acute among patients with high cardiovascular risk like hypertension which represents 50% of osteoarthritis sufferers.